umstek/umstek.github.io/src/pages/blog/what-if-backend-code-looked-like-react-1/index.md

 heroImage: /what-if-backend-code-looked-like-react-1/cover.png
 category: programming
 tags:
-  - JSX
+  - jsx
   - react
-  - NodeJS
+  - nodejs
-  - Deno
+  - deno
-  - Backend
+  - server
 ---

 I had to take another look at [Deno](https://deno.land/).
 This was one of the zillions of emerging tools and frameworks in the JavaScript world.
 When it was first introduced, I installed it, tried to do something, failed, and never looked back.
 I didn't really expect it to survive; it looked like a cry of a lone developer of NodeJS with whom his teammates disagreed on the architecture (sorry).
 And, well, sometimes they are right (I think; look at [luxon](https://moment.github.io/luxon/#/why)).